It is important to know what the flexible wage system is, the wage components and how they affect you as an employee.

 Typically, wage adjustments are first done through the annual variable component (AVC), through adjustments to bonuses.
 The monthly variable component (MVC) is typically the last component to be adjusted as it has the most impact on employees and their ability to maintain their lifestyle and service their mortgages and loans.

 Another aspect that Flexible Wage System may affect you as an employee is your ability to take and service a loan.
 In a conservative calculation, some banks may only consider the monthly fixed component of your wages and discount the variable components.
 Considering that the variable components make up 30% or more of your salary, this could mean a reduction in the maximum loan that the bank is willing to loan you.
 The type of company you are working for and their history of paying bonuses also matters.
-For example, the variable components for someone working in the Civil Service are perceived as more stable than for someone who is working in a struggling small company in an industry hard hit by COVID-19.
+For example, the variable components for someone working in the Civil Service are perceived as more stable.

 In general, as an employee, you should read the fine print before you sign your employment contract and be clear about your company’s compensation policy.
 In good times, it is easy to assume that your monthly wages will be the same and that you will receive an annual bonus to fund your big-ticket expenses.
 However, in bad times, it would be prudent to evaluate if you can maintain your current lifestyle based on your basic salary.